danielharrell/LectFall2015/Question.md

 different from saying?
 What did I just do, for example, in raising a question about this difference rather than making an assertion about it?
-And what would make my question different from my answer, if I had some answer to give?
+And what would make my question different from my answer, if I had any answer to give?

 And *do* I have any answer to give?
 I ask this last question, because I confess I can't make up my mind about the lecture to follow, and what to make of where it goes.
 I do know I've divided it into two parts.
 In the first part, I will use my example of a clearly prosaic question---what did you have for lunch?---to try to answer, if somewhat simple-mindedly, the question of what questions are.
-But even this simple-minded answer, I think, contains a paradox.
-In the second part of the lecture, then, I will to try to resolve this paradox, but with a suspicion I've only gotten stuck, by turning to my example of a seemingly profound question---why is there something rather than nothing?
+But even this simple-minded answer, I think, contains a paradox, which I will try to describe.
+And in the second part of the lecture, I will to try to resolve this paradox, but with a suspicion I've only gotten stuck, by turning to my example of a seemingly profound question---why is there something rather than nothing?
 The lecture also has an epilogue, which I'll read if I'm still within the hour by then.

 ## Part One